tamton-aquib/veldora/README.md

 # Veldora

 A program to bruteforce zips, pdfs and some popular hashes.<br />
-This is basically a rust version of [bruttle](https://github.com/tamton-aquib/bruttle).
+This is basically a rust version of [bruttle](https://github.com/tamton-aquib/bruttle), but a lot faster.

 ### Installation:
 ```sh